pmourao/client_dublin_buses/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-Runs the app in the development mode.
-Open http://localhost:3000 to view it in the browser.

 ## Production